praetoriandigital/cub-docs/lead-forms.md

                          // where user can click on 'Continue' button
                          // to go to 'experience' page
-                         // (or 'login' page for existent users) }
+                         // (or 'login' page for existent users)
+        // respectRedirect: false, // if set to true - will skip 'experience' and 'login' pages
+                                   // and redirect to `redirect.to` url of 'Redirect' feature }
       onSuccess: function(formData, fromElement, response) {
         var dfd = new cub.helpers.Deferred() // Deferred helper